P-GIRIDHARAN/P-GIRIDHARAN/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently learning about Machine learning.
+- 🔭 I’m currently learning about Web Development.
-- 🌱 I’m currently persuing a degree in Information Technology.
+- 🌱 I’m a 2024 graduate in Information Technology.
-- 💬 Ask me about Data Science and Web Development.
+- 💬 Ask me about Full-Stack or Web Development.
 - 📫 How to reach me: LinkedIn:https://www.linkedin.com/in/giridharan-p-25835b200/
+  Contact me : pgiridharan2002@gmail.com